sandeepkasaragod/workshop_temp/running_bioinfo_pipeline.md

 <b> 4 Modules: </b> All the sub workflow's are stored here, enabling in
 easy maintanance, replacement and troubleshooting.

+<b> 5 Raw files: </b> It is recommended to store the raw fast5/pod5 files
+inside raw_file directory to keep the well organized project directory.
+Althought program can accept the raw_files from any directory.

+<b> Scripts: </b> Any programs/scripts used in the workflow, other than
+*.nf are saved in this directory.

+<b> Results: </b> All the workflow outputs are stored here in a sub-folders.

+Tree structure below may give you a better idea of how the files are organized in Artic-nf.

 <img src="images/Artic-nf_dir_structure.png"/>